submariner-io/submariner-website/src/content/deployment/_index.en.md

 {{% notice info %}}
-This cluster can also participate on the dataplane connectivity with the other clusters, but it will need to be joined (see following step)
+This cluster can also participate in the dataplane connectivity with the other clusters, but it will need to be joined (see following step)
 {{% /notice %}}

 ## Joining clusters